anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 UPGRADING FROM A PREVIOUS VERSION OF SEEDDMS
 =============================================

-As SeedDMS is a smooth continuation of LetoDMS there is no difference in updating from LetoDMS or SeedDMS.
+As SolutionDMS is a smooth continuation of LetoDMS there is no difference in updating from LetoDMS or SolutionDMS.

-You have basically two choices to update SeedDMS:
+You have basically two choices to update SolutionDMS:

-- you install a fresh version of SeedDMS and copy over your data and configuration
+- you install a fresh version of SolutionDMS and copy over your data and configuration
 - you replace the software in your current installation with a new version

-The first option is less interuptive but requires to be able to set up a second temporary SeedDMS installation, which may not be possible, e.g. because of storage limitations.
+The first option is less interuptive but requires to be able to set up a second temporary SolutionDMS installation, which may not be possible, e.g. because of storage limitations.
 It can be the only option if you change servers.

 The first update procedure is only needed if the version changes on the minor